 Step 4: Watch what happens and record your results.
 What color did the liquids in the jar turn?

-Step 2: Pour 1 teaspoon of baking soda into each of the bowls.
+Step 2: Pour 1 teaspoon of baking soda into each of the bowls and mix each one with a separate spoon.

 Step 3: Watch what happens and record your results.